kittymo/BaseJson4/README.md

 ## Why use BaseJson4 in your project?

-We want to handle data which is JSON string getting from backend with service API, we have to use`Dictionary`or`Array`to transform or parse data in to the model, until Swift 4 `Codable` introduced, the BaseJson4 base on new protocol`Codable`could let you more easier to use`Codable`feature and more clean your own code and more importantly reduce low-level errors by hands with autocomplete.
+We want to handle data which is JSON string getting from backend with service API, we have to use`Dictionary`or`Array`to transform or parse data in to the model, until Swift 4 `Codable` introduced.

+The BaseJson4 base on new protocol`Codable`could let you more easier to use`Codable`feature and more clean your own code and more importantly reduce low-level errors by hands with autocomplete.

 Handle the *object property* rather than handle a string *["user"]* make Xcode to check is it correct.<br>